jawah/kiss-headers/docs/index.md

 ## 🔪 Features

-`kiss-headers` is a library on steroid that allow you to handle with great care headers.
+`kiss-headers` is a library on steroids that allow you to handle headers with great care.

-* A backward compatible syntax using bracket style.
+* A backwards-compatible syntax using bracket style.
-* Capable to alter headers using simple operator notation `+` and `-` like a human would do.
+* Capability to alter headers using simple, human-readable operator notation `+` and `-`.
-* Does not care if headers are from IMAP4 or HTTP, do as you need with one library.
+* Flexibility if headers are from IMAP4 or HTTP, use as you need with one library.
-* Ability to parse any object and extract from it recognized headers.
+* Ability to parse any object and extract recognized headers from it.
-* Fully type annotated.
+* Fully type-annotated.
-* Provide great auto-completion in python interpreter or any capable IDE.
+* Provide great auto-completion in Python interpreter or any capable IDE.
 * 90% test coverage.

 Plus all the features that you would expect from handling headers...

 * Properties syntax for headers and attribute in header.
-* Support headers and attributes OneToOne and OneToMany.
+* Supports headers and attributes OneToOne and OneToMany.
 * Capable of parsing `bytes`, `fp`, `str`, `dict` and `requests.Response`.
 * Automatically unquote value of an attribute when retrieving it.
-* Case insensible on header name and attribute key.
+* Case insensitive with header name and attribute key.
 * Character `-` equal `_` in addition of above feature.
+* Any syntax you like, we like.

 ## ✨ Installation

-Whatever you like, use `Pipenv` or `pip`, it simply work.
-We are expecting you to have python 3.6+ installed.
+Whatever you like, use `pipenv` or `pip`, it simply works.
+Requires Python 3.6+ installed.
 ```sh
 pip install kiss-headers
 ```